When those cold winter months in Milwaukee feel like they are never going away, there is no better time than to get out and explore Milwaukee.

 Craving a tropical escape from Milwaukee’s frigid winter air?
 The city’s Tiki Bars are your passport to a faraway land right in the heart of Wisconsin.

-Foundation, tucked away in the Riverwest Neighborhood, is a festive haunt with Polynesian decor and a playful vibe.
+Tucked away in the Riverwest Neighborhood, Foundation is a festive haunt with Polynesian decor and a playful vibe.
 Tropical drinks, an ample rum list, and island charm make it a perfect winter hideaway.

 Up on the rooftop of Hotel Metro, you’ll find Pufferfish.
 It’s more than a bar; it’s a throwback to a time forgotten, where the drinks flow easily and time stops.